raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ---
-title: From the Y Combinator to the Long-tailed Widowbird
+title: Using the Mockingbird to Derive the Y Combinator
 tags: [recursion]
 ---